Wesmania/game-life-report/source/index.rst

 Notes
 ^^^^^

-This is about videogames.
+This is about video games.
 Games are multiplayer.
-Videogame companies started doing something and we argue that it's bad, something should be done about it.
+Video game companies started doing something and we argue that it's bad, something should be done about it.
 They say it's necessary, we prove they're wrong.

 * Short history.

-  * Videogames are played, sometimes multiplayer.
+  * Video games are played, sometimes multiplayer.

   * It used to be a game had a multiplayer mode and came on disk and you always owned it.